 In my experience, providing support over an online platform such as live chat adds other benefits to the coaching interaction.
 Some people find it is easier to share details about their quitting challenges and frustrations via live chat than over the phone.
 Anonymity, privacy, and convenience are additional advantages, especially compared to in-person coaching.

 Pregnant women, for example, can find it very difficult to stay quit, especially when they feel stressed or anxious.
 Using live chat vs. the phone, a pregnant woman may feel more comfortable to share she had a few cigarettes recently (and hid this from her family).

 Coaching via live chat also allows me to share various resources in real time; I can send articles and videos that relate to our chat, connect members with our EX Community, and even send participants directly to specific locations on our website to make the quitting process as easy as possible.

 Quitting tobacco is difficult but for those who need support to move “knowing” into “doing,” coaches can play a critical role, especially when that support can be provided any time, anywhere through an online platform.

-To learn more about the benefits of live chat coaching, visit our program page.
+To learn more about the benefits of a quit-smoking coach via live chat, visit our program page.